What is swift?

 How many treatments will I need?

 At least 3 treatments are required but further treatments could be necessary.
-Please click here to see our Schedule of Fees for the cost of treatment.

 What should I expect?